-This course provides an introduction to a broad range of areas in mathematics, including set theory, properties of real numbers, algebra, probability, statistics, and consumer math.
-Topics in algebra include solving linear and quadratic equations, graphing linear and quadratic equations, inequalities, solving systems of two linear equations in two unknowns, and applications.
-Topics in probability include the definition of probability, odds, expectation, and the probability of compound events.
+This course provides an introduction to a broad range of areas in mathematics, including set theory, properties of real numbers, algebra, probability, statistics, and basic consumer math.
+Topics in algebra include solving linear and quadratic equations, graphing linear and quadratic equations, inequalities, and applications.
+Topics in probability include the definition of probability, odds, and the probability of compound events.
 The statistics portion of the course covers measures of central tendency, measures of dispersion, and the normal curve.
-Prerequisites: Successfully passing math evaluation test or MAT 110
+Topics in consumer math include simple and compound interest and present value.
+Prerequisites: Pass math skills assessment or MAT 110 with a minimum grade of "C".

-Principles of Statistics I
+MAT 301 Principles of Statistics I